Rezy-Dev/pnshah_tributepage/README.md

 # pnshah_tributepage
 This is my personal project as part of a freecodecamp.
 This website was designed by Raunak Neupane (Rezy Dev) to obtain certification of Responsive Web Development.

+# PREVIEW OF THIS PROJECT
+You can view preview of this website at: https://rezy-dev.github.io/pnshah_tributepage/